+Tribal consultation procedures outlined in this Handbook are meant to be compatible with the regulations for section 106 consultation of the National Historic Preservation Act.

-This Handbook is not intended to address consultations required under Section 106 of the National Historic Preservation Act (NHPA, 16 U.S.C.
-470f) for “Federal undertakings,” which are defined as a project, activity, or program funded in whole or in part under the direct or indirect jurisdiction of a Federal agency, including those carried out by or on behalf of a Federal agency; those carried out with Federal financial assistance; and those requiring a Federal permit, license, or approval (36 CFR 800.16(y)).
-For Federal undertakings, NOAA conducts Section 106 consultations with State Historic Preservation Officers (SHPOs) and/or Tribal Historic Preservation Officers (THPOs), as appropriate.
-The regulations for Section 106 consultations, are available at 36 CFR Part 800, Protection of Historic Properties.
-Readers should also contact NOAA’s Federal Preservation Officer for additional guidance on compliance with Section 106 of the NHPA.
+The government-to-government consultation outlined in this Handbook may be conducted alongside, and can be an integral part of, the section 106 consultation process required by the National Historic Preservation Act (NHPA, 54. § 306108) Government-to-government consultation and NHPA consultation for “federal undertakings” are distinct functions.
+A federal undertaking is defined as a project, activity or program funded in whole or in part under the direct or indirect jurisdiction of a federal agency, including those carried out by or on behalf of a federal agency; those carried out with federal financial assistance; and those requiring a federal permit, license or approval (see also 36 CFR Part 800.16(y)).
+For federal undertakings, NOAA conducts section 106 consultations with State Historic Preservation Officers, and/or Tribal Historic Preservation Officers, as appropriate.
+The regulations for section 106 consultations are available at 36 CFR Part 800, Protection of Historic Properties.
+NOAA staff should also contact NOAA’s Federal Preservation Officer for additional guidance on compliance with section 106 of the NHPA, while undertaking procedures described in this Handbook.

-E. Consultation with Alaska Native Corporations
+E. Alaska Native entities

+There is a unique system of Native governance in Alaska, and a variety of entities represent the interests of Alaska Native communities, including Alaska tribes and governments, Alaska Native corporations, Alaska Native non-profits, and Alaska Native organizations.
+The purpose and structure of some of these entities is dictated in part by federal law, such as the Alaska Native Claims Settlement Act (ANCSA) and the Marine Mammal Protection Act (MMPA).
+Moreover, the status of land ownership in Alaska is similarly defined in part by federal law, including ANCSA.
+Pursuant to ANCSA, Alaska Native corporations hold title to land in Alaska; as such, ANCSA lands are not held in trust by the United States and do not qualify as Indian country.
+There is one reservation located in Alaska, the Annette Islands Reserve of the Metlakatla Indian Community.
+However, the lands and reservation defined under federal law may not represent the traditional homelands of Alaska Native tribes.

-In 2004, through two consolidated appropriations acts, Congress required Federal agencies to consult with Alaska Native corporations on the same basis as Federally-recognized Indian Tribes under E.O.
-13175 (Pub.
-L. 108-199, 118 Stat.
-452, as amended by Pub.
-L. 108-447, 118 Stat.
+In 2004, through two consolidated appropriations acts, Congress required federal agencies to consult with Alaska Native corporations on the same basis as federallyrecognized Indian tribes under E.O.
+13175 (P. L. 108-199, 118 Stat.
+452, as amended by P. L. 108-447, 118 Stat.
 3267).

-NOAA interprets the term “Alaska Native corporations” in this requirement to mean “Native corporations” as that term is defined under the Alaska Native Claims Settlement Act (ANCSA) of 1971.
-Congress created regional, village, and urban corporations to manage the lands, funds, and other assets conveyed to Alaska Natives by ANCSA.
-There are 13 regional corporations and over 200 village corporations in Alaska.
-The village corporations generally represent shareholders in villages associated with the 229 Federally-recognized Tribes in Alaska.
-Most Alaska Native corporation shareholders also are members of a Federally-recognized Tribe in Alaska.
-However, the corporations were established to operate as for-profit enterprises, and may not necessarily represent the same perspective or interests as the Tribes.
+NOAA interprets the term “Alaska Native corporations” in this requirement to mean “Native corporation[s]” as that term is defined under the Alaska Native Claims Settlement Act (ANCSA) of 1971 (43 U.S.C. § 1602).
+A “Native corporation” is any regional, village, urban or group corporation defined in, or established pursuant to, the ANCSA.
+These corporations manage the lands, property, funds and other assets of Alaska Natives.
+Most Alaska Native corporation shareholders also are members of a federallyrecognized tribe in Alaska.
+However, the Alaska Native corporations were established to operate as for-profit or non-profit enterprises, and may not necessarily represent the same perspective or interests as the tribes and adjacent native communities.

-NOAA recognizes the distinct and individual cultural traditions and values of Alaska Native peoples and the statutory relationship between Alaska Native Corporations and the Federal Government.
-To the extent that concerns expressed by Indian Tribes and ANCSA Corporations substantively differ, NOAA will give due consideration to the sovereignty and self-governance of Federally-recognized Indian Tribes.